sachabarber/MadCapIdea/README.md

 - Node.Js
 - NPM
 - IntelliJ IDEA v17.0 community
+- Docker for windows
+- PowerShell

 #### Initial Instructions

+This has all been developed on Windows, so these instructions are all about how to get stuff working on Windows

 - Download the dependencies above
 - Replace the official confluent-3.3.0\bin\windows BAT files with the ones found here : https://github.com/renukaradhya/confluentplatform/tree/master/bin/windows